 CharakteristikenFunktionaleProgrammierungEng

-The graphic gives, on the one hand, the characteristics of functional programming and gives, on the other hand, the outline of my next posts.
+The graphic outlines the characteristics of functional programming and my next posts.
 I will provide many examples in Haskell, C++, and Python.
 But what do the seven characteristics mean?

 What’s next?

-I will start in my next post with first-class functions.
-We have had them since the beginning of C++.
+In my next post, I will start with first-class functions, which we have had since the beginning of C++.

 Thanks, in particular, to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, Richard Sargeant, Rusty Fleming, John Nebel, Mipko, Alicja Kaminska, Slavko Radman, and David Poole.